-Important: you will not be able to take your degree if settlement of your College batels (account) is outstanding, nor will the College furnish details of your academic performance to enquirers.
-You may not use the style of your degree (B.A., MA., M.Litt., D.Phil. etc.) until you have taken your degree.
+Important: you will not be able to take your degree in person or attend the reception if settlement of your College batels (account) is outstanding, or if you have any outstanding debt to the University (such as library fines).
+You may not use the style of your degree (B.A., M.A., M.Litt., D.Phil. etc.) until you have taken your degree.

-B.3.
-College Facilities
+B.3 College Facilities